AdrianWR/StudentsAPI/README.md

 ## Motivation

 I started this project as part of a job interview.
 I didn't get the position, but as I liked so much to work with REST APIs, I decided to share what I did in this repository, so I hope it helps people facing this kind of situation.
+The problem was to develop an API to manage the database of students of a tech school, more specifically one school of the 42 network.
 Here are some hot takes that I'd like to discuss before moving on to the hot stuff:

 1. The first remainder is that I don't think that the option for MongoDB was the best in this case.
 It was helpful because I learned a lot about NoSQL databses, but regarding the nature of the data, a typical SQL database, such as SQLite, would do a great job regarding this problem.
 2. My test cases could be implemented in a more professional approach, separating unit tests and integration tests.
 I think that `pytest` is a fantastic tool to address these issues, but a simple test framework would do the job just as great and without so much work.